dansomrob/dansomrob.github.io/hidden.md

 >Outcomes are about what you get.
 Processes are about what you do.
 Identity is about what you believe.

 identity repeats beings

+### Happiness

+I would like to be happy in life.
+Here is some scientific findings looking at life satisfaction.

+#### Friendships

+[This](https://psycnet.apa.org/record/2008-08052-003) paper by Demir & Weitekamp found that

+> Friendship variables accounted for 58% of the variance in happiness.
+Results revealed that friendship quality predicted happiness above and beyond the influence of personality and number of friends.

+Friends are important.

+#### Education
+[This](https://www.sciencedirect.com/science/article/pii/S0167487017302210) paper by Ingebjørg Kristoffersen shows that that there is no correlation between education and happiness

+> this suggests **people with higher levels of education tend to have higher expectations of life circumstances**, but **do not systematically differ in their ability to meet their expectations**.
+Consequently, the **overall association between education and life satisfaction is neutral**.

+#### Extra-curricular

+[This](https://www.sciencedirect.com/science/article/pii/S016503272200266X) paper by Jetten et al. looks at sporting extra curricular activities and depression/anxiety amongst adolescent boys.
+It measured these at T1 (time 1) and then a year later at T2 (time 2).

+>For instance, while **physical fitness correlated with depression and anxiety** at both timepoints, **physical fitness nevertheless did not predict change over time in depression and anxiety**.
+This finding is important when considering interventions to improve mental health, as it suggests that **getting adolescents to engage in physical activity in schools to improve their physical fitness may not always produce positive change in depression and anxiety**.

+>The number of sports groups that participants were involved in at T1 was unrelated to anxiety at T1 and T2 and unrelated to depression at T1 and T2.

+>Second, our results suggest that mere participation in a greater number of extra-curricular (sport or non-sport) groups at T1 was not associated with mental health benefits.
+That is, even though taking part in more extra-curricular sport groups at T1 was associated with lower depression, it was not associated with lower anxiety at T1, and **nor did mere participation in more extra-curricular groups predict reduced depression and anxiety over time**.
+Accordingly, we did not find that a ‘more the merrier’ effect flowed from the number of extra-curricular sporting groups that adolescents engaged in.

+>the more that participants indicated that they **belonged** to multiple groups, the lower their anxiety and depression at T1 and T2.
+Importantly too, these correlations between multiple group membership and anxiety and depression at T2 remained significant when controlling for T1 anxiety and T1 depression.
+This suggests that **belonging to multiple groups (sports or non-sports) predicted change in anxiety and depression over time**.

+>The best predictor of participants' mental health over time was the extent to which they **identified with multiple social groups** — including, but not limited to, sports groups — and the extent to which these social groups were compatible with other social groups that were important to them.
+Even though the strength of relationships was modest, these data suggest that **improvements in mental health effects over time arise less from people being physically active than from being socially active**.

+#### Work

+[Daniel Kahneman's]() answer to the 2011 Edge question looks at the effect of income on life satisfaction

+> Income is an important determinant of people's satisfaction with their lives, but it is far less important than most people think.
+If everyone had the same income, the differences among people in life satisfaction would be reduced by less than 5%.

+However, education might effect income.
+Kahneman's response was

+> Education is an important determinant of income — one of the most important — but it is less important than most people think.
+If everyone had the same education, the inequality of income would be reduced by less than 10%.

+Therefore income isn't very important for life satisfaction.

+#### Marriage

 # My first two terms at Imperial